theIDinside/cxg/README.md

 # cxgledit
 So what's this?
 Well this is cxgledit rewritten in rust, because I'd figured it would be more fun to write in Rust.
-And oh boy yes it is.
+And you'll always learn something when you do something.
+Text editors are pretty small in scope, unless of course you want to write massively efficient insanely fast ones.
+The thing is though just writing one in C, Rust, C++, D, by default will get you a lot of speed and efficiency.
+So the nice thing is you can worry about optimizing later.

 So far, only some 60-70% of the same features as the C++ version, with some minor differences.